It’s always easier to spot bullying behavior in other managers.

 This is a technique I implemented to raise the trust level in the team and help me improve.
 I made sure everyone understood that my intent was to be a better supervisor.

 I wanted them to help me be more effective and to learn from everyone on the team.

 I made a commitment to actively listen and avoid becoming defensive.
 If anyone felt that they could not tell me something in person, we also established an anonymous suggestion box where anyone could submit their views.

 It really was not easy for all staff members to share feedback with me even after I promised their input would not come back to hurt them.
 However, there were a few who took complete advantage of the opportunity and shared candid feedback on how I was using my authority in ways that disturbed them.

-For example, my background is in leading web marketing teams and a large part of my team worked on print projects.
-I had a tendency to refer to the web designers and developers as “rock stars” and, while this was not bullying per se, I was setting the wrong tone.
+For example, my background is in leading web marketing teams; a large part of my team worked on print projects.
+I had a tendency to refer to the web designers and developers as “rock stars,” and while this was not bullying per se, I was setting the wrong tone.